-We’re living in a world where drinking alcohol socially and drinking it in excess is seen as the norm.
-More people are increasingly seeing the negative impact of excessive alcohol consumption but are finding it difficult to get out of this cycle.
-Social drinking can quickly turn into a dependence on the substance which in turn, can develop into a severe alcohol addiction.
+it We’re living in a world where drinking alcohol socially and drinking it in excess is seen as the norm.
+More people are increasingly seeing the negative impact of excessive alcohol consumption.
+Social drinking can quickly turn into a dependence on the substance, which in turn can develop into a severe alcohol addiction.

 Do All Alcoholics Have A Certain Look?